 The Hilts may, on their own initiative, join a medical marijuana program starting in New York State.
 “Haley has tried 15 different medications and still has hundreds of seizures a day,” says Melissa.
 “I think I’m more optimistic than our doctors in Boston and Albany are, but they’re not denying that it’s worth a try.”

-Fagiolini hopes that the scientific research will eventually lead to treatments that prevent or reverse the damage done by CDKL5 mutations, just as parallel research is doing for Rett syndrome.
+Fagiolini hopes that the scientific research will eventually lead to treatments that prevent or reverse the damage done by CDKL5 mutations, just as parallel research is attempting for Rett syndrome.

 “Can we reverse what CDKL5 does in the human brain and recover brain function?” she asks.
 “How much function can you recover?
 How late in development?
 In Rett syndrome, brain cells don’t die, so there is hope that if you could re-express the gene you could reverse children’s symptoms, as is already possible in the animal models.
 Similar work needs to be done for CDKL5.”